needle-mirror/com.unity.physics/Documentation~/physics-collider-components.md

 # The *PhysicsCollider* component

-This is the most important component for the simulation of physics.
-By adding this component to an entity, you declare that this body will participate in the physics simulation and collision queries (though you also need transform components: `LocalTransform` for dynamic bodies, `LocalTransform`, and/or `LocalToWorld` for static bodies).
-This component decides what the collision geometry "looks" like to the physics simulation.
+The `PhysicsCollider` component is the most important component for simulation with Unity Physics.
+By adding this component to an entity, you declare this entity as a rigid body which will participate in the physics simulation and in collision queries, such as ray casts and collider casts.
+This component determines what the body's collision geometry "looks" like in the physics simulation.
 It is analogous to a mesh in a rendering system.

-For performance reasons, you should try to avoid using a mesh during physics – use specialized primitive types when possible, which greatly simplifies the process of determining collisions between two Colliders.
-For example, if a collision geometry can be represented by a sphere, you can write collision tests which only need to consider the sphere center and radius; with a mesh wrapping the same sphere, you would need to consider every triangle in the mesh.
+For placement of a rigid body it also needs transform components: a `LocalTransform` for dynamic bodies, and a `LocalTransform` and/or `LocalToWorld` for static bodies.

 The most important property of a `PhysicsCollider` is a [`BlobAssetReference`](xref:Unity.Entities.BlobAssetReference`1) to the Collider data used by the physics simulation (which is in a format optimized for collision queries).
 If you aren't familiar with blob assets, we recommend you review the [available documentation](xref:blobassets).
 Each of the Collider types implement an `ICollider` interface, and for each Collider type, there is a static `Create()` function, which takes parameters specific to the shape.
 For example, a `SphereCollider` is built from a position and a radius, while a `ConvexCollider` is built from a point cloud.